Geri-Borbas/iOS.Library.eppz_kit/README.md

 ```

 #### EPPZFlatButton
 A helper class that works well with a darkgrey colored Custom button in Interface Builder.
-I use it mainly in prototype project, not relly meant for production.
+I use it mainly in prototype projects, not relly meant for production.

 #### EPPZFileManager
 Actually a wrapper around `NSFileManager`, some aliases that keeps controller codes clean.
 See header file for feature set so far.